IMAMBAKS/pyrelatics/source/manual.rst

 ========

-The following function can be used to read data in Relatics
+The following method can be used to read data from Relatics

-.. class:: pyrelatics.RelaticsAPI
+.. module:: pyrelatics
-    :members: GetResult
+.. automethod:: pyrelatics.RelaticsAPI.GetResult

 Example
 -------